I am a

 Learn more through internships

-Get out of the classroom and into the real working environment of an economist.
+You’ll have the opportunity to get out of the classroom and into a real working environment through an enriching internship.
 Griffith Business School’s economics internships place you in the field and equip you with the professional skills you need to be work ready.
-Our industry partners include Deloitte Consulting, SKM, PricewaterhouseCoopers, Department of Premier and Cabinet, Queensland Treasury Department of Transport and Main Roads, Emergency Management Queensland, Trade and Investment Queensland and AECOM Consulting to name a few.
+Our industry partners include Deloitte Consulting, ACIL Allen Consulting, Queensland Treasury, Department of Transport and Main Roads, RACQ, Trade and Investment Queensland to name a few.

 Cutting-edge trading rooms

-At Griffith Business School you can hone your skills on-campus in market trading rooms that mimic the Australian Stock Exchange and use the same software as stockbroking and finance firms.
-You’ll have the best technology for an authentic experience and access to the latest financial feeds live.
+Hone your skills in our market trading rooms that mimic the Australian Stock Exchange and use the same software as stockbroking and finance firms.
+You’ll have access to the best technology for an authentic, real world experience and the latest live financial feeds.

 Our economics teachers are passionate about economics and combine a high academic profile with significant work experience outside academia.
 They have strong and active links with key international organisations like the United Nations, the World Bank, the World Trade Organization and the International Monetary Fund.